zzachjoness/APCS/Ch1-Digital_Information.md

   - In a decimal system there would need to be much more accuracy/ and or a higher voltage threshhold if 10X accuracy was not available
   - Mechanical, thermal, electrical noise all decrease accuracy
   - Binary components can be simpler, have easier circuitry, less power usage, and this makes for cheaper more reliable components

+### Problems with Binary Numbers in Computers

+- In General, we need to determine in advance how many bits to set aside to represent a given quantity
+- If we don't set aside enough bits, we can't represent a given value
+  - 7 bits can represent an age from 0 - 127
+  - If somone survies past 127 years, the program is broken
+- When a number in a calculation exceeds the maximum number which can be represented, we have **_overflow_**

 ---